 Phoenix — When students are unaware of insurance risk, liability can fall to the housing provider.

-Phoenix — Phoenix and Boston-based Next Generation Insurance Group (NGI) has released new research outlining the fact that college students are often unaware of their exposure to property and financial losses due to fire, theft and vandalism in on- and off-campus housing.
-As a result, inadequate liability protection can place unnecessary financial burden on student housing providers for property damages caused by resident carelessness and negligence.
+Phoenix — Phoenix and Boston-based Next Generation Insurance Group (NGI) has released new research outlining the fact that college students are often unaware of their exposure to property and financial losses due to fire, theft, and vandalism in on- and off-campus housing.
+As a result, inadequate liability protection can place an unnecessary financial burden on student housing providers for property damages caused by resident carelessness and negligence.